 If you want to add great taste to your dishes, it works as side dish.
 However, it is low in nutrients similar to the white rice, you would have to consume it along with other high nutrition foods.
 While if it is brown jasmine rice, it is the whole grain and is more nutritious than the white jasmine rice.

-In nutrition, 3/4th cup of the jasmine white rice when cooked contains; 160 calories, 36 grams carbohydrates, protein (3 grams), whereas, there is 0 grams of fat, the cholesterol, fiber and iron.
+In nutrition, 3/4th cup of the jasmine white rice when cooked contains many nutrients.
+That includes; 160 calories, 36 grams carbohydrates, protein (3 grams).
+Whereas, there is 0 grams of fat, the cholesterol, fiber and iron.